-Recommended preparation: MATH 56 or 60
+Recommended preparation: MATH 56 or 60, or the appropriate score on an approved math exam

 This course facilitates the transition of the Licensed Vocational Nurse into the Associate Degree Nursing Program.
 Topics include, but are not limited to, nursing process, critical thinking, health assessment utilizing evidence based interventions, and role differentiation.
 Multicultural considerations including ethnicity, gender, age, and sexuality are explored.
 Concepts essential for registered nursing practice and functional health patterns are examined.